Datto Holding Corp. (NYSE:MSP) Insider Sells $702,380.20 in Stock

 - On Wednesday, April 6th, Christopher Edward Mccloskey sold 1,200 shares of Datto stock.
 The stock was sold at an average price of $29.01, for a total value of $34,812.00.

-A number of research firms have recently weighed in on MSP.
-Royal Bank of Canada cut Datto from an “outperform” rating to a “sector perform” rating and boosted their price target for the stock from $34.00 to $35.50 in a report on Tuesday.
-Northland Securities lowered shares of Datto from an “outperform” rating to a “market perform” rating and decreased their price target for the company from $42.00 to $35.50 in a report on Tuesday.
-William Blair cut Datto from an “outperform” rating to a “market perform” rating in a report on Monday.
-Zacks Investment Research lowered Datto from a “hold” rating to a “sell” rating in a research report on Wednesday, March 2nd.
-Finally, Morgan Stanley downgraded shares of Datto from an “overweight” rating to an “equal weight” rating and increased their price objective for the company from $34.00 to $35.50 in a research report on Tuesday.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating and three have assigned a buy rating to the company.
-Based on data from MarketBeat, Datto presently has an average rating of “Hold” and an average price target of $31.50.
+MSP has been the topic of several analyst reports.
+Mizuho dropped their target price on Datto from $31.00 to $28.00 in a report on Tuesday, January 18th.
+Royal Bank of Canada downgraded Datto from an “outperform” rating to a “sector perform” rating and boosted their target price for the stock from $34.00 to $35.50 in a report on Tuesday.
+StockNews.com initiated coverage on Datto in a report on Thursday, March 31st.
+They set a “hold” rating on the stock.
+William Blair downgraded Datto from an “outperform” rating to a “market perform” rating in a report on Monday.
+Finally, Needham & Company LLC reaffirmed a “hold” rating on shares of Datto in a report on Monday.
+One analyst has rated the stock with a sell rating, six have given a hold rating and three have issued a buy rating to the stock.
+According to data from MarketBeat, the company currently has an average rating of “Hold” and an average target price of $31.50.

 About Datto (Get Rating)